-Unmanned Aerial Vehicle, or drone, technology is evolving quickly and broadening the possibilities for all sorts of industries and applications from food and parcel deliveries to wildlife conservation.
+Unmanned Aerial Vehicle (UAV) – or “drone” – technology is evolving quickly and broadening the possibilities for all sorts of industries and applications from food and parcel deliveries to wildlife conservation.

 Now, new advancements in drone accessories and software add value to the entire solar project life cycle, from the initial survey of a prospective site to performance testing and maintenance inspections.

 Methods to obtain site measurements on the ground or on a rooftop have advanced rapidly.
-What started with measuring wheels, tape measures, and hand-drawn notes quickly evolved to handheld GPS survey tools.
-This greatly improved the accuracy of measurements and allowed a single person to collect the data in digital format.
-While this represents a large process improvement, handheld GPS survey still requires each data point to be collected at location with potential for human error.
+What started with measuring wheels, tape measures, and hand-drawn notes quickly evolved to handheld GPS survey tools, greatly improving the accuracy of measurements and allowing a single person to collect the data in digital format.
+While this represents a large process improvement, handheld GPS surveys still require each data point to be collected at location with potential for human error.

-Drone flight is the next step in this evolution.
-With recent advancements in the resolution of Lidar (light detection and ranging) payloads, measurements accurate to less than an inch can be obtained while the drone surveys a potential project site in just minutes.
+Using drones as solar site survey tools are the next step in this evolution; with recent advancements in the resolution of Lidar (light detection and ranging) payloads, measurements accurate to less than an inch can be obtained while the drone surveys a potential project site in just minutes.

 A drone can be pre-programmed with a flight pattern and local reference points, allowing the technician to perform other aspects of the site assessment while the drone is capturing the survey data.

 These benefits represent an order of magnitude increase in the efficiency and safety of site surveys.

-When it comes time to commission a solar PV system, it is critical that baseline data is collected to evaluate the performance of the solar panels, inverters, and electrical equipment.
+When the time comes to commission a solar PV system, it is critical that baseline data is collected to evaluate the performance of the solar panels, inverters, and electrical equipment.

 Fortunately, modern drones can be outfitted to do performance testing in a fraction of the time on any system.
 By carrying a thermal infrared (IR) camera payload, drones fly over a PV site and measure the infrared heat signatures of the solar modules.

-Drone-Aided Solar Operations & Maintenance (O&M)
+3. Drone-assisted solar Operations & Maintenance (O&M)

 As a PV system ages, the baseline data from commissioning provides a reference point to determine the degradation rate of solar modules at a given site.
 If it is determined that modules are underperforming, drone data can be used to file performance warranty claims.

 This increases the granularity of failure detection by a factor of 60 in a typical string.
 This level of analysis would otherwise be invisible to system owners and operators, causing losses in revenue from undiagnosed issues.

 There are several other O&M applications where drones can be used to improve efficiency.
 Drones can be used to:

-- Inspect a PV site after a severe weather event to quickly assess damage to modules and equipment.
+- inspect a PV site after a severe weather event to quickly assess damage to modules and equipment

-- Identify soiling patterns that cause hotspots and reduce performance of entire strings of panels.
+- identify soiling patterns that cause hotspots and reduce performance of entire strings of panels

-- Develop a cadence for optimal cleaning frequency of solar modules.
+- develop a cadence for optimal cleaning frequency of solar modules

 Using drones for O&M can help technicians strategize reactive maintenance truck rolls and protect the owner’s asset.
 The utility of drone technology for solar O&M represents massive gains in cost savings for clients and O&M providers alike.

-SunPeak’s internal R&D team regularly investigates and tests promising technologies, including drone tools, making implementation choices as products prove to be both reliable and cost-effective for our project processes.
+SunPeak’s internal R&D team regularly investigates and tests promising technologies, including drones as solar site survey tools, making implementation choices as products prove to be both reliable and cost-effective for our project processes.

 We are excited to see how quickly drone technology has improved in a relatively short amount of time, and it is an area that SunPeak will continue to track closely.